alo9507/JustKeepClicking/content/blog/pair-programmaing-in-the-race-to-release/index.md

 The Product Manager is responsible for maximizing the bottom half of this equation, i.e. the human half.

+Ideally, a partnership exists between the PM and Lead Software Engineer to jointly minimize TTR by singling out and increasing/decreasing the factors we outlined above.

+A Lead SE might get

-Let's now answer the original question:
+Let's now return to the original question:

 <blockquote><b>QUESTION</b>: How does pair programming effect time to release?</blockquote>